javinwittig/Hackpad/README.md

   <img src="Assets/Case.png" alt="Hackpad Case" width="500">
 </p>

-Modeled in **Fusion 360**.
-The case holds the PCB in a recess, with a cutout for the XIAO's USB-C port and an opening for the 4-pin display header.
-STEP files for the top and bottom shells are in `Production/`, and the full assembly is in `CAD/Assembly1.0.step`.
+I modeled the case in Fusion 360.
+The case features a cutout for the XIAO's USB-C port and an opening for the 4-pin display header.
+You'll find the STEP files for the top and bottom shells in Production/, and the full assembly is in CAD/Assembly1.0.step.
 ### Bill of Materials

 | Part | Quantity |